Perfect “flow” means that work goes through your organization without being slowed down unnecessarily.

 - Set policy so that workers will not be pressured to exceed their WIP limits.
 Set up means to highlight when WIP limits are exceeded.
-A kanban board is good for this too.
+A kanban board is helpful.

 - Gradually decrease the WIP limit over time, to reveal bottlenecks in the system and remove them.
 This will increase overall team throughput.

 Initially, for instance when a kanban board is defined.
 Then, adjust on ongoing basis and follow up on discoveries of bottlenecks, by reducing their drag on throughput